Benefits of using TIP:

 - Students will be reimbursed by the Law School for 50% of the cost of the pass/or ticket.

-- TIP participants must submit a signed purchase requisition form along with the original receipt to Campus Planning for reimbursement approval.
+- TIP participants must submit a signed purchase requisition form along with the original receipt to the Campus Operations Office for reimbursement approval.
 You must submit the request within 60 (sixty) days of the date of purchase as listed on the receipt.
-Requests for reimbursement for passes purchased in April or May must be submitted no later than May 19.
+Requests for reimbursement for passes purchased in April or May must be submitted no later than May 20.
 Your approved requisition will be submitted to Fiscal Affairs for processing.
-If the cash refund is not picked up by May 26, a check will be ordered and mailed to the student address on file.
+If the cash refund is not picked up a check will be ordered and mailed to the student address on file.

 - All reimbursements will be made by the Fiscal Affairs Department located in Founders Hall according to the following policy: